zemse/contract-ownership-governance/README.md

 # Smart Contract Governance

-This is a standard interface for decentralized ownership of contracts.
+This is a proposed standard implementation for decentralizing ownership of contracts.

 ## Abstract